AriusX7/tvm-assistant/README.md

 TvM Assistant is a Discord bot with utility commands to make hosting and playing TvMs easier.
 You can invite it to your server by using [this link](https://discord.com/api/oauth2/authorize?client_id=680383600725590020&permissions=268494928&scope=bot).
 Inviting the bot will give it `Manage Channels`, `Manage Roles`, `Manage Messages`, `Add Reactions` and `Embed Links` permissions in addition to `Read` and `Send` messages perm.

 TvM Assistant is written in [Rust](https://www.rust-lang.org), using the in-development `await` branch of [serenity](https://github.com/Lakelezz/serenity/tree/await).

+## Features

+- Creates necessary setup roles and channels
+- In-built logging which detects and ignores private channels
+- Manages sign ups, sign outs and replacements
+- Supports quick creation of player, mafia and spectator chats
+- Manages cycle channels
+- Relays night actions to a single host-only channel
+- Vote counts and time since day/night started
+- Notes to keep track of the game
+- And more!

+Suggest a feature by sending me a message on Discord (`Arius#5544`).

 ## Documentation